SEAGATE TECHNOLOGY HOLDINGS PLC Corporate Governance Guidelines

 While the Board believes that a carefully planned agenda is important for effective Board meetings, the agenda is flexible enough to accommodate new developments.
 Ample time is scheduled for each Board meeting for full discussion of important matters.
 Agendas, in addition to including financial and operating reports, include other reports, such as current issues that could affect the Company’s short- and/or long-term strategy and business, critical measures and comparisons, and other types of presentations that could enhance a director’s perspective on various matters.
 Management presentations are scheduled to permit a substantial portion of Board meeting time to be available for discussion and comments.

 - Executive Sessions.
 To promote free and open discussion and communication among the independent directors, the Board and each Committee reserves time at each regular Board or Committee meeting, respectively, but no less than twice per year, for the non-employee directors to meet in executive session without management directors or other management present.
 “Non-employee directors” are all directors who are not Company employees, including both independent directors and such directors who are not independent directors by virtue of a material relationship, former status or family membership, or for any other reason.
 In addition, if the non-employee directors include directors who are not independent directors, the Board will reserve time at each regular Board meeting, but no less than twice per year, for the independent directors to meet in executive session without non-independent directors and management present.
-If the Chairperson of the Board is not an independent director, the Lead Independent Director chairs executive sessions.
+If the Board Chair is not an independent director, the Lead Independent Director chairs executive sessions.

 - Information Flow to the Board.
 Board members receive agendas and other information in advance of Board meetings so they will have an opportunity to prepare for discussion of the items at the meeting, unless timing considerations or the sensitive nature of an issue require that materials be presented only at the Board meeting.
 Each director is expected to review this information in advance of the meeting to facilitate the efficient use of meeting time.
 In preparing this information, management strives to ensure that the materials distributed are as concise as possible yet give directors sufficient information to make informed decisions.
 Management will make appropriate personnel available to answer any questions a director may have about any aspect of the Company’s business.